Health Minister of Chile Has Confirmed The First Death From Coronavirus

 ——————————————————-

-The Chilean Ministry of Health reported on Saturday that 33 people diagnosed with the disease had been hospitalized, seven of them on ventilators, and this figure included the woman who has died.
+The Chilean Ministry of Health reported on Monday that a total of 746 people have been diagnosed with the disease.
+Eleven of them have recovered from the illness.

 On Friday, the government ordered the closing of cinemas, theaters, restaurants, bars, and nightclubs across the country, as well as the suspension of all sporting events in order to curb the spread of the virus.